canonical/kafka-operator/docs/index.md

 - Explore [Canonical Data Fabric solutions](https://canonical.com/data)
 - [Contact us](https://discourse.charmhub.io/t/13107) for all further questions

+## License and trademarks

 Apache®, Apache Kafka, Kafka®, and the Apache Kafka logo are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.

-## License

 The Charmed Apache Kafka Operator is free software, distributed under the Apache Software License, version 2.0.
 See [LICENSE](https://github.com/canonical/kafka-operator/blob/main/LICENSE) for more information.